yalmip/yalmip.github.io/_examples/decayrate.md

 Due to the product between \\(t\\) and \\(P\\), the problem cannot be solved directly using linear semidefinite programming.

 ### Bisection algorithm

 The problem is not linear, but it is easily seen to be quasi-convex.
 Hence we can solve it by bisection in \\(t\\).
+Will will first implement a bisection manually, and then use the built-in YALMIP meta-solver [bisection].

 Simple description of a bisection approach